EMT - Fargo

 When are EMT classes held?

 All EMT program registration will be through NDSCS.
 All students must meet the minimum requirements for NDSCS enrollment which include, but not limited to a $35 application fee, sharing your official high school transcript or GED, sharing college transcripts, and submitting proof of immunization.
 Below are the course listings for NDSCS.
+Click here for more information regarding NDSCS registration.
+Course listing below.

 • EMS 110 Fundamentals